chadwilken/Bullseye/README.md

 # Bullseye

-Bullseye helps you catch missing files in a specific Targer of your XCode Project.
+Bullseye helps you catch missing files in a specific Targert of your XCode Project.
 Don't let your app get to the store again with missing sources.

 ## Installation